Chainsaw: For cutting wood

-World War II interrupted the supply of German chain saws to North America, so new manufacturers sprang up, including Industrial Engineering Ltd (IEL) in 1939, the forerunner of Pioneer Saws Ltd and part of Outboard Marine Corporation, the oldest manufacturer of chainsaws in North America.
+World War II interrupted the supply of German chainsaws to North America, so new manufacturers sprang up, including Industrial Engineering Ltd (IEL) in 1939, the forerunner of Pioneer Saws Ltd and part of Outboard Marine Corporation, the oldest manufacturer of chainsaws in North America.

-In 1944, Claude Poulan was supervising German prisoners cutting pulpwood in East Texas.
-Poulan utilized an old truck fender and fashioned it into a curved piece utilized to guide the chain.
-The "bow guide" now allowed the chainsaw to be utilized by a single operator.
+The first one-man chainsaw was introduced in 1950, though it was relatively heavy.
+By 1959, the average weight was around 12 kg (today, chainsaws typically weigh between 4 and 5 kg, with heavy-duty models ranging from 7 to 9 kg), and it quickly gained attention.

 McCulloch in North America started to produce chainsaws in 1948.
 The early models were heavy, two-person devices with long bars.
 Often, chainsaws were so heavy that they had wheels like dragsaws.
 Other outfits used driven lines from a wheeled power unit to drive the cutting bar.

-After World War II, improvements in aluminum and engine design lightened chainsaws to the point where one person could carry them.
-In some areas, the chainsaw and skidder crews have been replaced by the feller buncher and harvester.

-Chainsaws have almost entirely replaced simple man-powered saws in forestry.
+Carburettors featuring swivel and floating diaphragms were developed after the war, enabling modern chainsaws to operate in any orientation without the risk of flooding or fuel starvation.
+Additionally, the use of lighter materials played a crucial role in the advancement of the modern hand-held chainsaw.

+While today's logging operations use a variety of specialized machinery, hand felling with a cable skidder (where tractors and horses may still be utilized) continues to be a viable, cost-effective way to make a living as a logger.

 They are made in many sizes, from small electric saws intended for home and garden use, to large "lumberjack" saws.
 Members of military engineer units are trained to use chainsaws, as are firefighters to fight forest fires and to ventilate structure fires.

 Three main types of chainsaw sharpeners are used: handheld file, electric chainsaw, and bar-mounted.

 The first electric chainsaw was invented by Stihl in 1926.
 Corded chainsaws became available for sale to the public from the 1960s onwards, but these were never as successful commercially as the older gas-powered type due to limited range, dependency upon the presence of an electrical socket, plus the health and safety risk of the blade's proximity to the cable.

 For most of the early 21st century petrol driven chainsaws remained the most common type, but they faced competition from cordless lithium battery powered chainsaws from the late 2010s onwards.
-Although most cordless chainsaws are small and suitable only for hedge trimming and tree surgery, Husqvarna and Stihl began manufacturing full size chainsaws for cutting logs during the early 2020s.
+Although most cordless chainsaws are small and suitable only for hedge trimming and tree surgery, Husqvarna and Stihl began manufacturing full size electric chainsaws for cutting logs during the early 2020s.
 Battery powered chainsaws should eventually see increased market share in California due to state restrictions planned to take effect in 2024 on gas powered gardening equipment.